jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - prompt:
   - Finish prompt and interactive functions: prompt user for multiline text (doable with by just implementing a good _PROMPT_CALLBACK_FUNCTION_ON_ITEM_DISPLAY)
   - Prompt user for multi select.
-  - prompt: add the possibility to position the autocompletion box (top/left/width/height)
   - Add a full screen view with the keyboard shortcuts in edit mode (new interactive::showFullScreenHelp ?).
 - fzf:
   - draw in a given rectangle, we handle full screen or not before calling sfzf